mouaadaassou/K8s-Graylog/README.md

 the reason behind this requirement is as follow:
 * Graylog uses MongoDB to store your configuration data, not your log data.
 Only metadata is stored, such as user information or stream configuration

-* Graylog uses Elasticsearch to store the logged data, as we know Elasticsearch is powerful search engine . it is recommend to use a dedicated Elasticsearch cluster for your Graylog setup.
+* Graylog uses Elasticsearch to store the logged data, as we know Elasticsearch is powerful search engine . it is recommended to use a dedicated Elasticsearch cluster for your Graylog setup.

 So you have to first deploy Elasticsearch and MongoDB so that the Graylog can start.
 #### Explaining the Corn Job